 Differences Between Disney and Universal Disability Services

 Disney World offers a similar program called the Disability Access Service (DAS).
-Like Universal’s AAP, Disney’s DAS is intended to provide an alternate waiting experience to guests who have disability which prevents them from staying in line for a long period of time.
+Like Universal’s AAP, Disney’s DAS is intended to provide an alternative waiting experience for guests with disabilities who are unable to remain in line for a long period of time.
 As you might imagine, there are some similarities and some differences:

-• Disabilities accommodated: Universal’s system is far-more wide-ranging, allowing for coverage of both physical and mental/cognitive conditions.
+• Disabilities accommodated: Universal’s system is far more comprehensive, covering both physical and mental/cognitive conditions.
 Disney’s system is now (controversially) limited primarily to cognitive conditions such as autism.
 Either way, note that both Disney and Universal have designed their queues to be wheelchair accessible, so merely using a wheelchair will likely not be enough to trigger an accommodation.

 • Who’s Involved: Disney Cast Members handle their own process from start to finish.
-Universal involves not only its Team Members, but optionally also includes a third-party group (IBCCES) to handle medical documentation if a guest chooses to pre-register.
+Universal involves not only its Team Members but also, optionally, a third-party group (IBCCES) to handle medical documentation if a guest chooses to pre-register.

 Pros and Cons of Universal’s System